-While speaking at the dedication of the Howard Zinn Room at Busboys and Poets in 2011, Dr. Tatum described what led her to invite Zinn to give the commencement address.
+Dr. Tatum described what led her to invite Zinn to give the commencement address while speaking at the dedication of the Howard Zinn Room at Busboys and Poets in 2011.
 Her talk is in the video and transcript below.

 I, like many of you, first got to know Howard Zinn through his books before I was a president.
 A long time before I was a president, I was a professor, and I taught a course on the psychology of racism.
 And some of you may know my book Why Are All the Black Kids Sitting Together in the Cafeteria: And Other Conversations about Race.

 But when I was teaching about the psychology of racism and using Rethinking Schools and getting to know Deborah Menkart at Teaching for Change, certainly I often referred students to read A People’s History of the United States.

 So fast forward to 2002 and I am named the ninth president of Spelman College.
 And I have been there now ten years and it’s been a wonderful experience, and I’m honored to be here with our two graduates, Marian Wright Edelman and Bernice Johnson Reagon.
 We’re certainly thrilled to be here.